Who can become a member of the NSPA?

 - Details of the nominated lead contact that has the delegated authority to represent your organisation

-- Information for your action plan, including what your organisation is doing in the area of suicide prevention, what your organisation believes are the challenges in this area and priorities for the coming month.
+- Information regarding what your organisation is doing in the area of suicide prevention, what your organisation believes are the challenges in this area, and priorities for the coming year.

 Prefer to download the forms and complete offline?